Key Health Coverage Definitions

 Nemours offers comprehensive medical coverage for associates and their covered dependents.
 This includes prescription drug coverage.

-The medical plans are administered by Aetna.
 There are four levels of medical benefits — Red, Blue, White and Green.
 Contributions are made on a pre-tax basis.
 Plan types are described below.

 • Preferred Provider Organization (PPO): Offers you the freedom to seek care from any provider that you wish.
 If you seek care from an in-network (participating) provider, you will either pay a co-pay or deductible and coinsurance, and you will not be balance billed.
-Out-of-network charges will be paid at a lower level, and you will be responsible for any charges over Aetna’s recognized charge.
+Out-of-network charges will be paid at a lower level, and you will be responsible for any charges over the plan’s recognized charge.
 You may be balance billed for services performed by an out-of-network (non-participating) provider.

 • Exclusive Provider Organization (EPO): An EPO shares essentially the same network as the PPO, but there are no out-of-network benefits associated with the EPO.
 In that respect, it is similar to an HMO.
-Emergency services and services that you are unable to choose (such as anesthesiology, ambulance and emergency room) will be paid at the in-network level.
+Emergency services and services that you are unable to choose (such as anesthesiology, ambulance and emergency room) will be covered and paid at the in-network level.

 ID Cards